 "A thousand people spoiled it for me before I had a chance to pick up the third book," Madden told Entertainment Weekly.
 "I read [the books] season-by-season.
 I don't want to preempt where Robb is going and that's what I've done since the show started.
 I also made the fatal flaw of Googling.
 So that kind of reinforced what people were hinting—saying that something terrible was going to happen and giggling."

 In 2014, Living Language released a conversational language course that will have you speaking like Khal Drogo in no time.
 The course was crafted by linguist David J. Peterson, who worked with HBO to create the Dothraki heard on the show.
-(If you want to impress your fellow Game of Thrones friends, try learning a few key phrases for that premiere watch party you'll be hosting.)
+You can learn a few key phrases here.

 In addition to the “real” languages it teaches, Duolingo offers a class in High Valyrian to enhance your Game of Thrones-watching experience.

-A handful of characters have been played by more than one actor over the course of the show, notably Daario Naharis (Ed Skrein in season three, Michiel Huisman in seasons four, five, and six), Tommen Baratheon (Callum Wharry in seasons one and two, Dean-Charles Chapman in seasons three through six), and his sister Myrcella (Aimee Richardson in seasons one and two, Nell Tiger Free in season five), and Gregor “The Mountain” Clegane (Conan Stevens in season one, Ian Whyte in season two, Hafþór Júlíus Björnsson in seasons four, five, and six.)
+A handful of characters have been played by more than one actor over the course of the show, notably Daario Naharis (Ed Skrein in Season 3, Michiel Huisman in Seasons 4, 5, and 6), Tommen Baratheon (Callum Wharry in Seasons 1 and 2, Dean-Charles Chapman in Seasons 3 through 6), and his sister Myrcella (Aimee Richardson in Seasons 1 and 2, Nell Tiger Free in Season 5), and Gregor “The Mountain” Clegane (Conan Stevens in Season 1, Ian Whyte in Season 2, and Hafþór Júlíus Björnsson in Seasons 4, 5, 6, 7, and 8.)

-Ser Pounce—King Tommen's royal cat—was introduced in season four, and proved to be an excellent prop for Margaery Tyrell (Natalie Dormer) to win the heart of yet another king, the very young and very sweet Tommen Baratheon (Dean-Charles Chapman).
-It only took a single scene for the little fuzzball to find his way into the hearts of viewers and, for a little while, Ser Pounce become a bit of an internet sensation.
-But after Tommen’s suicide, the cat disappeared.
+Ser Pounce—King Tommen's royal cat—was introduced in Season 4, and proved to be an excellent prop for Margaery Tyrell (Natalie Dormer) to win the heart of yet another king, the very young and very sweet Tommen Baratheon (Dean-Charles Chapman).
+It only took a single scene for the little fuzzball to find his way into the hearts of viewers and, for a little while, Ser Pounce became a bit of an internet sensation.
+But after Tommen’s death by suicide, the cat disappeared.